 Antihemorrhagic – This plant contains rutin or rhutosid (vitamin P), which increases blood capillary vessels’ resistance and can stop some internal hemorrhages.
 However, the cause of this bleeding must always be determined before taking rue.

-Antirheumatic – Externally applied, rue has revulsive properties, and it is used as a compress to calm rheumatic aches.
+Antirheumatic—Rue has revulsive properties when externally applied and is used as a compress to calm rheumatic aches.

-Skin conditions – Due to its revulsive action, it is recommended for certain skin afflictions: psoriasis, eczema, scabies.
+Skin conditions—Due to its revulsive action, it is recommended for certain skin afflictions, such as psoriasis, eczema, and scabies.

 Rue is an excellent antispasmodic herb that can treat bowel cramps, trauma, neuralgia, nervous complaints, and high blood pressure.
 When used as a warm infusion, it can help with congestion in female organs, nervousness, dizziness, spasms, colic, gas pains, and stomach problems.
-The plant relieves palpitations in women going through menopause and eases rheumatic and gouty pains.
+The plant relieves palpitations in menopausal women and eases rheumatic and gouty pains.

 Rue can also improve digestion and appetite.
 It can be added to cough medicines, especially when gas and poor digestion is present.
 It is commonly prescribed as first-aid medication for strained muscles and tendons.
 In China, they use a rue tincture for rheumatism and sedation.
 The Chinese also use it to improve metabolism, increase local circulation, and decrease swelling.

 If used externally in an infusion, it can help expel worms.
 Certain types of headaches can be treated by placing a poultice of the herb on the forehead.
 An application of the fresh bruised herb is an irritant that helps sciatica.
-It can also promote circulation thanks to its rubefacient properties.
-(A rubefacient increases blood flow to the surface and increases redness of the skin.)
-For best results, rub vegetable oil on the problematic area where the poultice will be placed.
+Thanks to its rubefacient properties, it can also promote circulation.
+(A rubefacient increases blood flow to the surface and increases the redness of the skin.)
+Rub vegetable oil on the problematic area where the poultice will be placed for best results.

 WARNING: Avoid taking too much rue at any given time; small, frequent doses are ideal.
-In the case of overuse, a small amount of goldenseal root can act as an antidote if adverse symptoms develop.
+If adverse symptoms develop due to overuse, a small amount of goldenseal root can act as an antidote.
 Please do not use it during pregnancy because the plant is emmenagogic.

 How to use Common Rue